octoblu/arduino-nanopb/docs/reference.rst

 For optional fields, this function applies the default value and sets *has_<field>* to false if the field is not present.

+If *PB_ENABLE_MALLOC* is defined, this function may allocate storage for any pointer type fields.
+In this case, you have to call `pb_release`_ to release the memory after you are done with the message.
+On error return `pb_decode` will release the memory itself.

 pb_decode_noinit
 ----------------
 Same as `pb_decode`_, except does not apply the default values to fields. ::